Caspian Pipeline Consortium

-The Caspian Pipeline Consortium (CPC) is a consortium and an oil pipeline to transport Caspian oil from Tengiz field to the Novorossiysk-2 Marine Terminal, an export terminal at the Russian Black Sea port of Novorossiysk.
+The Caspian Pipeline Consortium (CPC) is a consortium and an oil pipeline that transports Caspian oil from the Tengiz oil field in Kazakhstan to the Novorossiysk-2 Marine Terminal, an export terminal at the Russian Black Sea port of Novorossiysk.
 It is one of the world's largest pipelines and a major export route for oil from the Kashagan and Karachaganak fields.

 The CPC pipeline transfers about 1% of global oil supply and handles almost all of Kazakhstan's oil exports.

 In 2021, the pipeline exported up to 1.3 million barrels per day (bpd) of Kazakhstan's main crude grade, light sour CPC Blend, which represented 80% of Kazakhstan's total oil production of 1.6 million bpd.

 The pipeline's largest shareholders include Chevron and Exxon.

-As of 2009, the CPC pipeline is the only oil export pipeline in Russian territory not wholly owned by Transneft.
+As of 2009, the CPC pipeline was the only oil export pipeline in Russian territory not wholly owned by Transneft.

 History

 CPC was initially created in 1992 as a development by the Russian, Kazakhstani and Omani governments to build a dedicated pipeline from Kazakhstan to export routes in the Black Sea.
 Chevron Corporation was asked to join, however talks broke down due to the high financial burden Chevron would have to take on relative to equity in the pipeline.
 Progress on the project stalled for several years until 1996 when a restructure included eight production companies in the project.
 Among the companies were Chevron, Mobil, LUKoil, Royal Dutch Shell and Rosneft.
 BP joined the consortium in 2003.
 Shares were divided fifty-fifty between the three states and the eight companies.
 Production companies financed the construction cost of US$2.67 billion, while the Russian Federation contributed unused pipeline assets worth US$293 million.

 In April 2007, the Russian government transferred its shares to the Russian state-owned oil pipeline company Transneft.